-The Highlights of Rome, Italy
+The Highlights of Rome in One Day

 I had the pleasure of spending the rainy months of January and February living in Rome so I know the city reasonably well.
 And even though it rained a lot and was quite a bit colder than I imagined romantic Rome to be, I fell in love with the city.

 A few weeks ago I boarded my impossible flights: I was traveling from the Netherlands to Tokyo, Japan, but for some reason the cheapest flight (and if you travel as often as I do you value cheap flights…) would take me first to Rome and then to Tokyo 19 hours later.

 Also Read: How to Find the Cheapest Flights

 So I decided: why not?
 I’ll just jump on a bus from the airport and then I’ll have almost one day in Rome to revisit some of my favorite places…

 One of the things I love about Rome is that, as long as you are staying somewhere in the center, you can walk anywhere.
 Ok, you have to enjoy walking because from one end of the center to the other end might take you 40 minutes, but I found that doable and loved it!

 Rome is such a beautiful, old city with such a rich history.
 I feel there is something new to discover around every street corner…

 And yes, even if you are not all that much into history I guarantee that you will love the streets of Rome.
 Beautiful old buildings, narrow streets leading up to hidden squares and all those lovely romantic restaurants and cozy bars…